alexbevi/alexbevi.github.com/source/_posts/2014-10-07-gallery-tag-for-octopress.markdown

 Since I didn't really want to discard any, I figured I'd just throw the execss screenshots into a carousel or gallery.

-I found [an exellent example](https://gist.github.com/kyv/5667902), but it didn't quite produce the results I was looking for.
+I found [an excellent example](https://gist.github.com/kyv/5667902), but it didn't quite produce the results I was looking for.

 <!-- more -->